-Gyda M Sindre is a Marie Sklodowska-Curie research fellow in politics at the University of Cambridge.
-In 2019, she will take up her new post as Lecturer in Politics at the University of York.
-She has authored several articles on the theme of Rebel-to-Party-Transformations and Political parties in post-war states (e.g. in Political Geography; Civil Wars and Party Politics) and is the co-editor (with Johanna Söderström) of the special issue Understanding Armed Groups and Party Politics in the journal Civil Wars (2016) and is currently co-editing (with Devon Curtis) another special issue, Former Armed Groups, Ideology and State Transformation.
-Her research interests include comparative party politics, state-building and democracy in Southeast Asia and the Balkans.
+Gyda M Sindre is Senior Lecturer (Associate Professor) in politics at the University of York.
+She has authored several articles on the theme of Rebel-to-Party-Transformations and Political parties in post-war states (e.g. in Political Geography; Civil Wars and Party Politics) and is the co-editor (with Johanna Söderström) of the special issue Understanding Armed Groups and Party Politics in the journal Civil Wars (2016) and of the special issue Transforming state visions: Ideology and ideas in armed groups turned political parties (2019) (with Devon Curtis).
+Her research interests include comparative party politics in post-civil war states, contemporary processes of state-building and democratisation.

 Carrie Manning is a Professor of Political Science at Georgia State University in Atlanta, Georgia.
 Much of her research focuses on the impact of post-rebel parties on electoral politics – and the ways that elections shape these parties – particularly over the longer term with multiple seminal publications including Party-Building on the Heels of War and the book The making of Democrats: Elections and party development in postwar Bosnia, El Salvador and Mozambique.
 Her most recent work tracks the incorporation of post-rebel parties in electoral politics in 50 countries over more than 20 years.